The Valiant Swabian

 Viking, 384 pages

-The emergence of modern quantum mechanics over the years from 1925 to 1933 is a difficult story to tell.
+The emergence of modern quantum mechanics is a difficult story to tell.
 So many different threads have to be woven together that a chronological narrative can't be given.
-Some more subtle organizing principle is called for.
-Gino Segrè has used the Copenhagen conference of April 1932 as his focus.
+Gino Segrè has focused on the Copenhagen conference of April 1932.
+The Copenhagen gatherings were held annually from 1929 to the onset of the Second World War.
+The 1932 conference was the fourth.

 The year 1932 was preceded by a long theoretical slog that culminated with a sensational burst of creativity from 1925 to 1930: Heisenberg's matrix mechanics, Schrödinger's wave mechanics, Pauli's exclusion principle, Heisenberg's uncertainty principle, and Dirac's relativistic equation.
 It was followed by the great experiments: Anderson's positron, the splitting of the atom, Fermi's chain reaction, the Bomb.